mobiletoly/gobetter/README.md

 comment but flag needs to be a separate word).
 It instructs gobetter to generate argument structures and constructor for this structure.

-`+gob:required` flag in comment hints gobetter that structure field is required and must be added to constructor.
+`+gob:optional` flag in comment hints gobetter that structure field is option and should not be added to constructor.

 `+gob:getter` is to generate a getter for field, should be applied only for fields that start in lowercase (fields that are not accessible outside of a package).
 It will effectively make these fields read-only for callers outside